Exploring the Ocean

 Voltaire, excerpt from a letter to his Parisian friends sent from Ferney.

-A large campaign in the Indian Ocean combined with a trip to the region by H.S.H. the Sovereign Prince in spring 2021.
+A major campaign in the Indian Ocean in October and November 2022, combined with a regional visit by H.S.H. the Sovereign Prince.
+In preparation for 2024: the Mediterranean.